-Charter Communications Inc. (CHTR), the fourth-largest U.S. cable-television provider, named John Bickham chief operating officer, filling a job that had been open since 2010.
+Charter Communications Inc. (CHTR:US), the fourth-largest U.S. cable-television provider, named John Bickham chief operating officer, filling a job that had been open since 2010.

 “We’ve worked together for many years and I’m confident in his ability to help this organization achieve its full potential,” Rutledge said in the statement.